 Unfortunately, there are certain areas of D-H that are unable to accommodate any animals due to increased risk of infection or harm to those in our care.
 Please help us keep the following spaces animal-free:

 - 1 West Inpatient Unit

 - Expanded precaution rooms (patient rooms that require additional protective barriers, such as masks, gloves, gowns, etc.)

 If a pet has an accident, we ask that the handler help us prevent falls by wiping clean the immediate area.
 We also ask that the handler notify a staff member of the exact location of the accident so that the site can be properly disinfected by our Environmental Services team.

 Questions about pet visitation

-If you have questions about bringing a pet to Dartmouth-Hitchcock Medical Center, please call our Security office at (603) 650-7896.
+If you have questions about bringing a pet to Dartmouth-Hitchcock Medical Center, please call Security Services.
 You can also stop by one of our information desks.